VoIP installation checklist

 - Analogue Telephone Adaptors (ATAs): Allow legacy phones to work with VoIP but limit functionality.
 Modern VoIP hardware is usually a better long-term investment.

-Step 3: Installing and configuring your VoIP system
+Step 4: Install and configure your VoIP system

-With your network ready, your IT team or managed service provider can install, configure, and test your VoIP system.
+With your network prepared and VoIP contracts signed, your in-house IT teams or externally managed IT services can now install, configure, and test your VoIP system.

-The technical installation (i.e., setting up and testing VoIP phones, features and integrations) is usually quick.
-For small to mid-sized businesses, the process usually takes 1 to 3 days, depending on network readiness, user count, and system complexity.
+For small to mid-sized businesses, the technical installation (including setting up phones, configuring features, and integrating with business systems) typically takes 1 to 3 days, depending on network readiness, user count, and system complexity.

 - Entering SIP credentials